 I study a sequential social learning model in a general information environment.
-Each agent learns about an underlying state of the world by observing a state-signal directly about the state and an action-signal about other agents' actions, and then chooses his own action.
-I introduce the concepts of information environments that are weakly separating and show that dispersed private information successfully aggregates if and only if the environment is weakly separating and the likelihood ratios induced by the state-signals are unbounded.
-Information aggregation has two desirable properties: it is robust to ''source blending'' due to privacy concerns or agents' cognitive limitation; in addition, it is robust to information manipulation by third parties when the likelihood ratios induced by state signals are unbounded.
+Each agent learns about an underlying state of the world by observing a state-signal directly about the state and an action-signal about other agents' actions and then chooses his own action.
+I introduce the concept of information environments that are "weakly separating" and show that dispersed private information successfully aggregates in the long run if the environment is weakly separating, provided that the state-signals are unboundedly informative as in Smith and Sorensen (2000).
+The characterization unifies existing results in sequential social learning and helps us understand complex learning environments such as those in which agents observe summary statistics of other agents' actions.

 This paper studies the impact of third-party information design on bilateral trade.
 A seller sets the price of a product and makes a take-it-or-leave-it offer to a buyer.
 A third-party information designer, who maximizes a weighted social welfare, observes the seller's pricing strategy and designs the information structure of a signal about the value of the product.
 The buyer observes the price, the information structure and the signal realization and decides whether to purchase the product.
 I characterize the set of equilibria and show that, due to the strategic interaction between the seller and the designer, third-party information design can cause a Pareto inferior outcome despite the designer's aim to maximize a weighted social welfare.